arjunvynipadath/docs/MPI_README.txt

           - Default DAPL Provider          [default "ib0"]

-For non-interactive builds where no MVAPICH2 build options are stored in OFED configuration file, the default settings are:
+For non-interactive builds where no MVAPICH2 build options are stored in the OFED configuration file, the default settings are:

 Implementation:             OFA
 ROMIO Support:              Y